 The ordinary (psychological) sense of “altruism” is different from altruism as discussed in biology.
 For example, sociobiologists, such as E. O. Wilson, often theorize about the biological basis of altruism by focusing on the behavior of non-human animals.
 But this is altruism only in the sense of helpful behavior that seems to be at some cost to the helper.
 It says nothing about the motivations for such behavior, which is of interest to us here.
 Similarly, “altruism” is a label commonly used in a technical sense as a problem for evolutionary theory (see Altruism and Group Selection).
 What we might separately label evolutionary altruism occurs whenever an organism “reduces its own fitness and augments the fitness of others” regardless of the motivation behind it (Sober & Wilson 1998, p.
 199).
 Distinguishing the psychological sense of “altruism” from other uses of the term is crucial if we are to look to biology to contribute to the debate on ultimate desires.

 Given the multiple uses of terms, discussion of altruism and self-interest in evolutionary theory can often seem directly relevant to the psychological egoism-altruism debate.
 One might think, for example, that basic facts about evolution show we’re motivated by self-interest.
-Consider our desire for water.
-We have this perhaps solely because it enhanced the evolutionary “fitness” of our ancestors, by helping them stay alive and thus to propagate their genes.
+Consider our desires for water, food, or sex.
+We have these drives perhaps solely because they enhanced the evolutionary fitness of our ancestors, by helping them stay alive and thus to propagate their genes.
 And evolutionary theory plausibly uncovers this sort of gene-centered story for many features of organisms.
 Richard Dawkins offers us some ideas of this sort.
 Although he emphasizes that the term “selfish,” as he applies it to genes, is merely metaphorical, he says “we have the power to defy the selfish genes of our birth… let us try to teach generosity and altruism because we are born selfish (1976/2006, p.
 3).

 Philosopher Elliott Sober and biologist David Sloan Wilson (1998) have made careful and sophisticated arguments for the falsity of psychological egoism directly from considerations in evolutionary biology.
 Their contention is the following: “‘Natural selection is unlikely to have given us purely egoistic motives” (p.
 12).
 To establish this, they focus on parental care, an other-regarding behavior in humans, whose mechanism is plausibly due to natural selection.
 Assuming such behavior is mediated by what the organism believes and desires, we can inquire into the kinds of mental mechanisms that could have evolved.
 The crucial question becomes: Is it more likely that such a mechanism for parental care would, as psychological egoism holds, involve only egoistic ultimate desires?
 To answer this question, Sober and Wilson focus on just one version of egoism, and what they take to be the most difficult to refute: psychological hedonism (p.
 297).
 The hedonistic mechanism always begins with the ultimate desire for pleasure and the avoidance of pain.
 The mechanism consistent with psychological altruism, however, is pluralistic: some ultimate desires are hedonistic, but others are altruistic.